ark1375/K-modem_Optimization/README.md

         ```java
         Polygon pl = new Polygon(path);
         ```
         > :warning:  This method only works for XML files created by JTS TestBuilder.
-The program won't accept WKT file path in the constructor.
+The program won't accept a WKT file path in the constructor.

     Future updates may include support for common CAD file formats like .DXF or .DWG.

-    Because this class uses JTS Polygon structure to handle the geometry, you can retrive a JTS Polygon directly from the class using `obj.getPoly();` method.
-In addition, if you are not satesifed with the provided methods of importing the polygons, you can use `obj.setPoly(poly);` method for directly setting the polygon.
+    Because this class uses JTS Polygon structure to handle the geometry, you can retrive a JTS Polygon directly from the class using `obj.getPoly();` method.<br> In addition, if you are not satesifed with the provided methods of importing the polygons, you can use `obj.setPoly(poly);` method for directly setting the polygon.
 You need to pass a JTS Polygon object as the parameter.

     > _**Note:** The XML files that are mentioned in this text is the geometry file format created by JTS TestBuilder._
 * **The Moedem Class**